- Prospective Students

 Information for Students and Alumni from KAIST

 Current students and recent (within the last three years) alumni of the KAIST Information and Media Management M.B.A., the Techno M.B.A. or the IMBA are eligible for admission to the M.S.B.A. program.
 Current students apply for admission during their final term at KAIST.

 Admissions: Under a partnership agreement between KAIST and USC Marshall, Information and Media Management M.B.A., Techno M.B.A. and IMBA applicants are not required to have work experience or to submit GMAT or GRE test scores.
 One letter of recommendation from the KAIST screening committee is required.
-(The second recommendation is optional.
-If not included, make up a faux name and check the box indicating that the faux recommender will not be submitting the recommendation online.)
 Proof of English proficiency (TOEFL or PTE scores) is required of all non-US citizens who did not graduate from an American, British, Canadian or Australian college or university.
 All other parts of the application are required.

 Curriculum: KAIST Information and Media Management M.B.A. graduates are provided a special curriculum suited to their M.B.A. background.
 For a copy of that curriculum write to MSBA.Program@marshall.usc.edu.
 Students from KAIST are not exempt from course prerequisite requirements.
 Prerequisite waivers will be issued upon confirmation that coursework equivalent to the stated prerequisite(s) has been completed.
 KAIST students may apply to the M.S.B.A. up to 12 units of business-related non-Marshall coursework from other USC programs, subject to approval by the student’s faculty advisor.